rymayerhofer/ITIS4010-Assignment-9/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve the number puzzle game
-title: '[BUG] '
+title: "[BUG]"
 labels: bug
 assignees: ''

 ---

 **Describe the bug**